 In the spring of 2008, the Holy Synod of the Orthodox Church in America elevated Fr.
 Jonah to the rank of Archimandrite and he was given the obedience to leave the monastery and take on the responsibilities of auxiliary bishop and chancellor for the Diocese of the South.
 Metropolitan Jonah’s episcopal election took place on September 4, 2008, at an extraordinary meeting of the Holy Synod of Bishops.
 Earlier in the summer, his candidacy was endorsed by the Diocese of the South’s Diocesan Council, shortly after he had participated in the diocese’s annual assembly.
 Metropolitan Jonah was consecrated Bishop of Fort Worth and Auxiliary Bishop of the Diocese of the South, at St. Seraphim Cathedral, Dallas, TX, on Saturday, November 1, 2008.
 On Wednesday, November 12, 2008, he was elected Archbishop of Washington and New York and Metropolitan of All America and Canada at the 15th All-American Council of the Orthodox Church in America, in Pittsburgh, PA.
 In July of 2012, Jonah resigned as the Metropolitan of the Orthodox Church of America and was given the title “His Eminence, Metropolitan Jonah, former Archbishop of Washington and Metropolitan of All-America and Canada”.
 Metropolitan Jonah was later received into the Russian Orthodox Church Outside of Russia in June of 2015.

 Father Silouan Brown is the founder and director of Orthodox Africa.
 Father Silouan converted to Holy Orthodoxy in 1997.
 After serving four years in the United States Marine Corps he was tonsured a Rassophore monk in 2012 by Metropolitan Hilarion of the Russian Church Abroad.
-Father Silouan was ordained to the Subdiaconate in 2016 by Metropolitan Jonah at the Russian Orthodox Cathedral of Saint John in Washington, D.C.
-Father Silouan has a Bachelor's Degree in Social Work from the University of South Florida and is currently pursuing his Masters of Divinity from Holy Trinity Seminary at Jordanville.
+Father Silouan was ordained to the Subdiaconate in 2016 by Metropolitan Jonah at the Russian Orthodox Cathedral of Saint John in Washington, DC.
+Father Silouan then was ordained to the Holy Diaconate at St. Herman of Alaska Orthodox Church in Stafford Virginia and tonsured into the small schema at the Holy Monastery of St. Demetrios in Spotsylvania, Virginia in 2020.
+Father Silouan has a Bachelor's Degree in Social Work from the University of South Florida

 Subdeacon Nektarios converted to Holy Orthodoxy in 2004 and was baptized by Father Josiah Trenham at Saint Andrew Orthodox Christian Church in Riverside, California.
 After serving five years in the United States Marine Corps he moved to San Diego, California, where he attended National University and attained his Bachelor's of Arts Degree in Global Studies.
 Nektarios moved to Washington, D.C. in 2016, where shortly after moving to Washington, he was ordained a Reader by Metropolitan Hilarion.
 Nektarios was then ordained to the Subdiaconate in 2019 by Metropolitan Jonah.
-In addition to working for Orthodox Africa, he is also the owner of Orthodox Unlimited an Orthodox Christian apparel company.
-He is also currently pursuing a Masters of Arts Degree in Ancient and Classical History from the American Military University in West Virginia.
+In addition to working for Orthodox Africa.
+He is also currently pursuing a Masters of History Degree from Liberty University in Lynchburg, Virginia and a Masters of Arts Degree in Ancient and Classical History from the American Military University in West Virginia.

 Father Seraphim is a priest within the Russian Orthodox Church Outside of Russia.
 He is the current pastor of Saint Nicholas Orthodox Church in McKinney, Texas.
 He has been an Orthodox Christian Priest for over 25 years.
 His various ministries during his priesthood include parish ministry, prison ministry and international ministry.
 Father Seraphim has travelled to Africa on multiple occasions working with Orthodox Africa.
 He also actively oversees and writes for his parish website which includes hundreds of edifying articles on Orthodox Christianity.